gstylianou8/chrome-quic-log-parser/README.md

  - html.jade: The HTTP tags are replaced with the ones specified in the markers.js file.

 ## TODO
-Create two seperate tables, one for the streams and another one for the packets.

 Add this project onto npm.